 Transgender services are covered in Tier 1 only.
-Coverage is 100% of allowed amount for gender affirming surgery, behavioral health visits and hormonal treatment and subject to any applicable co-payments.
+Coverage is 100% of allowed amount for behavioral health visits, gender affirming surgery and hormonal treatment and is subject to any applicable co-payments.

 16. Services are not a covered benefit when they are for non-medical conditions.
 Non-medical conditions include, but are not limited to, impulse control disorders and conduct disorders.
 Refer to Prior Authorization and Concurrent Review for Clinical Appropriateness rules on page 14 for more information.